What to do if you get hand sanitizer in your eye

 5. Gently pat dry with a clean towel.

 In the event that any mild irritation remains, you can try using natural tears for relief.
 The tap water used for rinsing may also cause irritation and dryness, which can also be treated with natural tears.
-If you continue to experience pain, redness or other serious irritation, however, contact an eye doctor immediately.
+If you continue to experience pain, redness, eye discharge, a change in vision or other serious irritation, however, contact an eye doctor immediately.

 Signs that hand sanitizer has entered your eyes

-Symptoms may be more severe depending on which part of the eye was affected.
-If hand sanitizer comes in contact with the cornea (the transparent layer that covers the front of the eye) or the conjunctiva (the tissue which lines the eyelids and the white part of the eye), irritation may be more intense and can cause further problems for the eye.
+Symptoms may be more severe, depending on which part of the eye was affected.
+If hand sanitizer comes in contact with the cornea (the transparent layer that covers the front of the eye) or the conjunctiva (the tissue that lines the eyelids and the white part of the eye), irritation may be more intense and can cause further problems for the eye.
+It can also cause eyelid contact dermatitis (both allergic and irritant types).

 If a chemical or irritant of any kind enters the eye, it is important to flush it out as quickly and carefully as possible.
 Cases in which a larger amount of the particular irritant comes in contact with the eye — or if the chemical stays in the eye for a prolonged period of time — may lead to further complications, such as infection, chemical eye injury or even blindness.